Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 Achieving a crispy, beautifully cooked crust is all about the right equipment.
 Here’s what to consider investing in:

-- Pizza Stone or Steel: Using a pizza stone or baking steel is highly recommended.
+• Pizza Stone or Steel: Using a pizza stone or baking steel is highly recommended.
 These tools retain and evenly distribute heat, mimicking the environment of a traditional wood-fired oven.
-Heat your stone or steel in the oven for a minimum of 30 minutes before you start baking.
+Heat your stone or steel in the oven for at least 30 minutes before you start baking.
 This ensures your dough cooks evenly, with a crisp bottom and a soft, airy interior.

-- Pizza Peel: Use a pizza peel to easily transfer your pizza from the countertop to the oven.
+• Pizza Peel: Use a pizza peel to transfer your pizza from the countertop to the oven easily.
 Dust it lightly with flour or cornmeal to prevent the dough from sticking.

 4. Additional Tips for a Perfect Crust